mrDIMAS/SmartPool/readme.md

 When user calls Spawn method, pool pops index of free memory block, constructs object in it using placement new, makes new stamp and returns handle to the user.

-When user calls Return methos, pool returns index of the object to "free list", marks object as free and calls destructor of the object.
+When user calls Return method, pool returns index of the object to "free list", marks object as free and calls destructor of the object.

 When pool is destroyed, it calls destructors of all "busy" objects inside of it.
-So there is not memory leaks in the end.
+So there is no memory leaks in the end.

 ## Q&A